MikaelVallenet/Bistromatic/README.md

 I want to specify that for this project, we were beginners.\
 I and David made the program 3 weeks after we start programming,\
 which explains a rough code and some memory errors. \
-Despite that we got 100% in the correction.
+Despite that we got 100% in the correction and the best project of the class.

 ## Description :sunrise_over_mountains: